vitalets/playwright-bdd/docs/writing-features/special-tags.md

 ```

 ## @retries:N
-Use `@retries:N` tag to set retries for all scenarios in a feature:
+Use the `@retries:N` tag to set retries for all scenarios in a feature:
 ```gherkin
 @retries:2
 Feature: Playwright site